AlchlcDvl/Town-Of-Humor/README.md

 # Misc Changes!
 - Changed 'Scrolls' to 'Luck Stat Boosts'!
 - Changed 'Taunts' to 'Provocations'!
-- Made stats to be more consistent
+- Made stats to be more consistent!
+- Changed buttons as well!

 # Fixes!
 - Fixed errors in the base xml file!